hackerschoolmty/rails_api_guide/README.md

 ```

 - How can you get the home phone number of Antonio?
-- How can you get the zip_code of javier@mailinator.com who live in Insurgentes.
+- How can you get the zip_code of javier@mailinator.com who lives in Insurgentes.

 ```json
 result = {